mckinsey/vizro/vizro-core/docs/pages/user-guides/run.md

 ??? info "Reloading and debugging"

-     When working in a Jupyter notebook, only some of the [Dash Dev Tools](https://dash.plotly.com/devtools) functionality is enabled by using `run(debug=True)`.
+     When working in a Jupyter Notebook, only some of the [Dash Dev Tools](https://dash.plotly.com/devtools) functionality is enabled by using `run(debug=True)`.
-     In particular, code reloading and hot reloading do not work from a Jupyter notebook.
+     In particular, code reloading and hot reloading do not work from a Jupyter Notebook.
 Instead, you must restart the entire Jupyter kernel to reload the dashboard and reflect changes in the dashboard configuration.

 ## Gunicorn